AMKuperus/TAS/README.md

 Composer should now update the directory to contain Nette/sandbox.
 ### Step 3 Add the database
 In the folder TAS/DBDATA you will find a file called tas.sql.
 Open this file and copy-paste the entire content to youre phpmyadmin-SQL-window.
-It will automatic add a database and fill it with te correct tables and settings.
-It will also automaticly create 3 basic-users for testing.
+It will automatic add a database and fill it with the correct tables and settings.
+It will also automatically create 3 basic-users for testing.

 || Username: student Password: 1234567 || Username: monitor Password: 1234567 || Username: admin Password: 1234567 ||
 _When taking TAS System in official use remove these test-users!_